Internships

 The application process

-In the first instance, individuals will need to apply with a CV and covering letter and once shortlisted, they will need to submit an application via Trac Jobs.
-Trac is an online system which allows our organisation to manage the entire recruitment process from advertising, shortlisting, interviews, offer letters, and employment checks to the candidates’ start date and induction.
-Students will need to set up an account on the platform and complete a personal statement as part of their application.
-The personal statement should include specific examples of how the individual meets the criteria required as stated in the Person Specification document.
-These roles will be established at Agenda for Change (AFC) band 3 which currently offers an annual salary of £22816-£24336, pro rata for part time hours.
+In the first instance, individuals will need to apply with a CV and covering letter.
+The covering letter should include specific examples of how the individual meets the criteria required as stated in the Person Specification document as outlined in the Job Description.
+These roles are established at Agenda for Change (AFC) band 3 which currently offers an annual salary of £22816-£24071, pro rata for part time hours.
 We also offer a minimum of 27 days annual leave per year, pro rata for part-time staff which is in addition to all statutory bank holidays.

 Timeline